Andrew Francis

-Andrew Michael Scott Francis is a Canadian actor.
+Andrew Francis is a Canadian actor.
 He has appeared in many television shows and films including My Little Pony: Friendship Is Magic as Shining Armor, MegaMan NT Warrior as MegaMan.EXE, Monster Rancher as Genki, Hero 108 as Lin Chung, Lamb Chop's Play Along, Sushi Pack, Poltergeist: The Legacy, Dark Angel, Twilight Zone, The L Word, Smallville, Kyle XY, and Chesapeake Shores.
 He has also appeared in theatrical releases such as Knockaround Guys, Agent Cody Banks, Final Destination 3, and The Invisible.

 Career

-Francis has also been voice acting since the age of 9, starring in over 20 animated series, including many anime series, such as: RoboCop: Alpha Commando, X-Men: Evolution as Robert 'Bobby' Drake/Iceman, Johnny Test as Gil Nexdor, Action Man, Bionicle: Mask of Light as Jaller, Dragon Booster as Phistus, Hot Wheels: Acceleracers as Vert Wheeler, Voltron Force as Lance, Max Steel as Max McGrath, Slugterra as Kord Zane, Ninjago as Morro, and his main role as Cole since the death of Kirby Morrow, Monster Rancher, Vision of Escaflowne, and Dinotrux as Ty Rux.
+Francis started voice acting at the age of 9, starring in over 20 animated series and many anime series, such as RoboCop: Alpha Commando, X-Men: Evolution as Iceman, Johnny Test as Gil Nexdor, Action Man, Bionicle: Mask of Light as Jaller, Dragon Booster as Phistus, Hot Wheels: Acceleracers as Vert Wheeler, Voltron Force as Lance, Max Steel as Max McGrath, Slugterra as Kord Zane, Ninjago as Morro, and his main role as Cole since the death of Kirby Morrow, Monster Rancher, Vision of Escaflowne, and Dinotrux as Ty Rux.
+He also appeared in one episode of Smallville.